-[00:10:52.0] Jeffrey Rosen: You tell so well the story of that messy and uneven struggle.
-And you mentioned the evangelicals, and you point out that it was fear of constantly being evangelized and pressured to convert, that created tensions between the growing evangelical movement and Jews.
-And yet, civil rights slowly progressed.
-Richard, you begin your book with the great migration from Europe, fleeing the revolutions of 1848.
-And you talk about the reports of, "Undreamt-of prosperity in America, unlike in most of Europe."
-You write, "Jews in the United States could own property, homes, and businesses without having to seek permission from the state.
-They could marry whomever they wish, live where they wanted, and would not be pressed into military service.
-They served in high public offices," and so forth.
-How were those achievements brought into being in the early 19th century, legal fights, legislative efforts, calls for freedom of conscience?
+[00:11:16.8] Jeffrey Rosen: You tell so well the story of that messy and uneven struggle.
+And you mentioned the evangelicals and you point out that it was a fear of constantly being evangelized and pressured to convert that created tensions between the growing evangelical movement and Jews, but and yet the civil rights slowly progressed.
+Richard, you begin your book with the great migration from Europe fleeing revolutions of 1848.
+And you talk about the reports of undreamed of prosperity in America.
+Unlike in most of Europe, you write, Jews in the United States could own property, homes and businesses without having to seek permission from the state.
+They could marry whomever they wish, live where they wanted and would not be pressed into military service, They served in high public offices and so forth.
+How were those achievements brought into being in the early 19th century?
+Legal fights, legislative efforts, calls for freedom of conscience.
 And to what degree did that relative civil equality attract immigrants from Europe by 1848?

-[00:12:04.7] Richard Kreitner: Yeah.
-I think a lot of it had to do with the very beginnings that we're talking about that Professor Rabin mentioned, the 1790 Naturalization Law, from the very beginning, accepted Jewish immigrants as white, as legally white.
+[00:12:29.6] Richard Kreitner: Yeah, I think a lot of it had to do with the very beginnings that we were talking about that Professor Rabin mentioned, the 1790 Naturalization Law, you know, from the very beginning accepted Jewish immigrants as White, as legally White.
 And socially, they weren't necessarily always considered as white.
 There are many documents that show that that was not the case.
-But for the most part, they were accepted and really needed, in many parts of the country, especially in the South, as part of the white population.
-Because in many places, as in South Carolina, there were more African-Americans enslaved or free, than there were white people.
-And so, white Christians needed all the allies that they could get.
-A lot of this back and forth, I think, legislative fights over who could hold office, and who could vote, and things like that, is a big question of which is going to define American life more, race or religion?
+But for the most part, they were accepted and really needed in many parts of the country, especially in the South, as part of the White population.
+Because in many places, as in South Carolina, there were more African Americans, enslaved or free, than there were white people.
+And so white Christians needed all the allies that they could get.
+A lot of this back and forth, I think, legislative fights over who could hold office and who could vote and things like that, is a big question of which is going to define American life more, race or religion, right?
 So Jews wanted, I think, race to define it more, for the most part, and especially in the South.
-So long as they were accepted as white, maybe the Jewish versus Christian opposition doesn't quite matter as much.
+So long as they were accepted as White, maybe the Jewish versus Christian opposition doesn't quite matter as much.